masamiy/DataStoryTelling/content/0-intro.md

 ### Activity - Gapminder

-I want you to watch this 4 minutes video and see how data and visuals are enhanced by narrative together with Hans Roslling's passion.
+I want you to watch this 4 minutes video and see how Hans Rosling's narrative enhances data and visuals.
 {% include video-embed.html youtubeid="jbkSRLYSojo" caption="Gapminder" %}